hernandezj1/wg-education-training/content/contribute/_index.md

 If you want to contribute as a reviewer you can either:

-- register as a reviewer using our [Google form](https://forms.gle/wJXZzWhbbndYcmu89)
+* register as a reviewer using our [Google form](https://forms.gle/wJXZzWhbbndYcmu89)
-- send us an email at: dhtech.community@gmail.com
+* send us an email at: dhtech.community@gmail.com

+You can also check our [reviewing guidelines](./reviewer-guidelines/).